FarrisKamel/LearningToMakeAGame/README.md

 This is my attempt to learn how to create a 2-D video game.
 I will be using Python as the programming language.
 Pygame was recommended when creating my first game.
 I will attempt to build Space Invaders.

 Game Process -
-   1. Checking the player input (the event loop)              <-------|
+   1. Checking the player input (the event loop)
-   2. Use that information to place elements in the screen            |
+   2. Use that information to place elements in the screen
-        - Result = Creates an image                          >--------|
+        - Result = Creates an image
+   3. Repeat 1 and 2

 Pygame -
    1. Helps draws images.